nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     - The `BusStops#listStops()` method iterate through all bus stops declared in the BusStops enum class.
     - Close names for bus stops will also be printed if it has one.

-The following sequence diagram illustrates the steps taken by the program when the user calls the `/liststops` command.
+The following sequence diagram illustrates the steps taken by the program when the user calls the `/liststops` command. <br>
 ![add favourites](DG_Diagrams/ListStopsSequence.png)

 #### Design Considerations